 Students residing in any University residence are required to have a dining plan.
 A distinct dining plan is associated with each residence room type.
-The cost of a dining plan for a full year in a suite style room is \$2,300.
-Dining plans for traditional style rooms are \$4,200 per year.
-Most purchases made on-campus are exempt from HST.
+The cost of a dining plan for any particular year are posted on the Housing Services website by early June of each year.
+Current rates are listed on the web page or may be accessed by calling the Housing Services office.
+Most purchases made oncampus are exempt from HST.
 Dining plans can be used at all on-campus food service facilities.